Solar system fault finding guide & solutions

 Problems with Rooftop Isolators

-Rooftop DC isolators have been a common source of faults in solar installations, particularly in Australia, where regulatory requirements mandated their installation on rooftops and next to solar inverters for many years.
+Rooftop DC isolators have been a common source of faults in solar installations, particularly in Australia, where regulations mandated the installation of isolators on rooftops and next to solar inverters for many years.
 These isolators are designed to provide a means of disconnecting the direct current (DC) power generated by solar panels, facilitating maintenance and emergency shutdowns.
 However, the placement of these isolators in outdoor environments, exposed to harsh weather conditions, has led to numerous issues and even fires.

 Solar panel problem showing faulty rooftop DC isolator